antronerds/r2-tutorials/docs/One_Gene_View.md

 [**Figure 10: Making raincloud plots and more**](_static/images/Onegeneview/OneGene_othergraphs_v1.png)

-The boxplot (with add scatter = **TRUE**) can of course reveal valuable information about statistics and the distribution of data.
-Another relative new visualisation technic which combines several aspects of the traditional plots such as the box plot,dot plot and violins plot is  the **raincloud** plot combining summary statistics such as median and quartiles and the density estimation of the violin plot.
+The boxplot (with add_scatter = **TRUE**) can of course reveal valuable information about statistics and the distribution of data.
+Another relative new visualization technique which combines several aspects of the traditional plots such as the box plot,dot plot and violin plot is  the **raincloud** plot combining summary statistics such as median and quartiles and the density estimation of the violin plot.
 The individual datapoints are represented as points or raindrops along the vertical axis which provides a better understanding of the data distribution (see left graph in Figure 10b).

 7. You can also sort the groups by their average or median gene expression and customize your graph in various ways.
 In Figure 11 this illustrated by the INSS stage sequence according to the median gene expression and enlarged dots of MYCN .
-And on top of that the individual dots are coloured by the Z-score of the DBH expression.
-In case the samples have also been profiled for another type of data such as methylation data or drug data, you can also select these datatypes in the pulldown menu when you have selected color by gene.  you can use these values from these corresponding sets in the same graph (Figure 11) combine expression data and other omic data.
+And on top of that the individual dots are colored by the Z-score of the DBH expression.
+In case the samples have also been profiled for another type of data such as methylation data or drug data, you can also select these datatypes in the pull-down menu when you have selected color by gene.  you can use these values from these corresponding sets in the same graph (Figure 11) combine expression data and other omics data.

 ![](_static/images/Onegeneview/OneGene_boxplotsorderby_v1a.png "Figure 11: Fonts and Color changed")

 [**Figure 11: Ordering boxplots**](_static/images/Onegeneview/OneGene_boxplotsorderby_v1.png)

-8. Also, directly accessible from this menu is the track vs track option described in more detail in Chapter 5: Annotation Analyses; "relate two tracks".
+8. Also, directly accessible from this menu is the track vs track option described in more detail in Chapter 5: Annotation Analyses; "Relate two tracks".
 Keep in mind that the analysis type options described in this chapter can also be selected directly from the main menu.

 ![](_static/images/Onegeneview/OneGene_boxmainmnu.png "Figure 12: track vs track and main menu ")